 While some items can be distributed via email, there is power and value in sharing information in a live, public setting where you can clarify any points of confusion and highlight your key points.

-Remember that information sharing meetings do not need to be wholly passive and as a team leader, you should consider where you can make these more engaging and whether you are employing the best method of sharing information.
+Remember that information-sharing meetings do not need to be wholly passive.
+As a team leader, you should consider where you can use activities and games to ensure engagement.

-Team meetings that bring people together to focus on a common goal are great places to make decisions.
+Team meetings that bring people together to focus on a common goal are great places to make decisions and solve problems.

 A decision making meeting can vary from information gathering and sharing, coming together to evaluate solutions, voting on a course of action, or aligning around the implementation of a chosen decision.

 In this kind of meeting, clearly setting the purpose and desired outcome is integral to its success.
 If you want to come out of the meeting with a decision made, set this expectation prior to the meeting taking place.

 It’s also important to ensure that everyone involved in the decision is considered and that their views are heard.
 Group decision-making meetings with a clear leader are an effective way to pool resources but also ensure action is taken.